subirvarma/GeneralCognitics/_posts/zeno.md

 Let's assume that the arrow occupies a set of points in space at time $t_C$ which correspond to the shape of the arrow.
 In order to be in motion at that instant, the arrow will have to occupy space that exceeds the size of the arrow.
 But this leads to the conclusion that arrow will be in two different places at the same instant of time, which is an absurdity.
 From this Zeno concluded that at any atomic instant of time, the arrow is actually at rest, i.e., not moving.
 So if we now look at the all instants of time that lie in the interval $[t_A, t_B]$, then at any one of those instants the arrow is at rest.
 Then the question arises, how does the arrow get from point A to point B?
 This is a paradox since in reality we do see that the arrow is moving.

 Fundamental to the statement of the paradox is the notion of atomic instances of time.
 Aristotle was one of the first philosophers who tried to resolve the paradox, and he did so by questioning whether these instances do in fact exist.
 He suggested that time is instead made up of continuous intervals of finite duration, and during these intervals the arrow is indeed allowed to travel through space.
-This was not a wholly satisfactory resolution, since mathematically speaking, one could easily define an instant of time, it is just a number, but what is an interval?
+This was not a wholly satisfactory resolution, since mathematically speaking, one can easily define an instant of time, it is just a number, but what is an interval?
 If it is in turn made of atomic instants, then  it should be further dividable.
-Morever if an interval is be made up of an infinity of these atomic time instances each of duration zero, then again, how can a finite duration arise from an infinity of time instances of duration zero?
+Morever if an interval is be made up of an infinity of these atomic time instances each of duration zero, then again, how can a finite duration arise from an infinity of these time instances?
 One can see that the paradox of the arrow is really a question about the deep nature of time and space, and also the nature of infinity, questions that were not resolved until the 19th century.
-It is said that the Ancient Greeks where so disturbed by these paradoxes that they completely left out the concept of infinity in their development of mathematics and science, most of which happened after the time of Zeno.
+It is said that the Ancient Greeks where so disturbed by these paradoxes that they completely avoided the mention of infinity in their development of mathematics and science, most of which happened after the time of Zeno.
 This prevented them developing infinitesimal calculus, even though they had all fundamental concepts needed to do so.

 The arrow paradox raises several questions, that are all related to each other:

 - What is meant for an object to be in motion?
 - What is the nature of time and space?
-Are they continuous intervals, or is there a smallest atomic unit beyond which they cannot be sub-divided further?
+Are they made up of continuous intervals, or is there a smallest atomic unit beyond which they cannot be sub-divided further?
 - What is the nature of infinity?
 How can an interval of finite duration arise out of an infinity of constituent parts each of which is a dimensionless point.

-More fundamentally, what is the true nature of reality and what is its relation to mathematics?
 If we confine ourselves to the mathematical world, we can clearly go about subdividing an interval into smaller and smaller parts, and continue to do this indefinitely.
 But is this is something that can be done in the real world, either to space or to time?
+So the pradox also raised questions about the true nature of reality its relation to mathematics.
-So the paradox raised some very deep questions, which philosophers were not in a position to answer, until the first glimmerings appeared with the Scientific Revolution in the 17th century.
+These questions stumped philosophers, until the first glimmerings appeared with the Scientific Revolution in the 17th century.

 ## How Can an Object be in Motion?